bardiaHSZD/Continuous_Learning/Report.md

 - Number of learn updates in memory samples = 10
 - Number of time steps required to start learning again = 20

-Actor and Critic network models were defined in 'ddpg_model.py'.
+Actor and Critic network models were defined in `model.py`.
 The Actor networks utilised two fully connected layers with 256 and 128 units with relu activation and tanh activation for the action space.
 The network has an initial dimension the same as the state size.
-The Critic networks utilised two fully connected layers with 256 and 128 units with leaky_relu activation.
+The Critic networks utilised two fully connected layers with 256+action_size and 128 units with leaky_relu activation.
 The critic network has  an initial dimension the size of the state size plus action size.
+Both architectures use learning rate of 1e-4 and Adam optimizer.

 ## Plot of Rewards